open-education-hub/operating-systems/content/chapters/data/lab/content/process-memory.md

 ## Allocating and Deallocating Memory

 Memory areas in a process address space are static or dynamic.
-Static memory areas are known at the beginning of process life time (i.e. at load-time), while dynamic memory areas are managed at runtime.
+Static memory areas are known at the beginning of process lifetime (i.e. at load-time), while dynamic memory areas are managed at runtime.

 `.text`, `.rodata`, `.data`, `.bss` are allocated at load-time and have a predefined size.
 The stack and the heap and memory mappings are allocated at runtime and have a variable size.
-For those, we say we use rutime allocation and deallocation.
+For those, we say we use runtime allocation and deallocation.

 Memory allocation is implicit for the stack and explicit for the heap.
 That is, we don't make a particular call to allocate data on the stack;
 the compiler generates the code that the operating system uses to increase the stack when required.
-For the heap we use the `malloc()` and `free()` calls to explicitly allocate and deallocate memory.
+For the heap, we use the `malloc()` and `free()` calls to explicitly allocate and deallocate memory.

 Omitting to deallocate memory results in memory leaks that hurt the resource use in the system.
 Because of this, some language runtimes employ a garbage collector that automatically frees unused memory areas.